junli95/junli95.github.io/README.md

 <B>Conferences:</B>

-Mingwang Zhao, Lianju Qian, <B>Jun Li</B>, Min Huang, Zhigang Cai, Jianwei Liao.
+Mingwang Zhao, <B>Jun Li</B>, Zhigang Cai, Jianwei Liao, Yuanquan Shi.
 Block Attribute-aware Data Reallocation to Alleviate Read Disturb in SSDs.
 In proceedings of the 24th International Conference on Design, Automation, and Test in Europe (DATE ’21), 2021, to appear.

 <B>Jun Li</B>, Xiaofei Xu, Xiaoning Peng, Jianwei Liao.
 Pattern-based Write Scheduling and Read Balance-oriented Wear-leveling for Solid State Drivers.
 In Proceedings of the 35th International Conference on Massive Storage Systems and Technology (MSST ‘19), pp. 126-133, May 2019.